 Once you become more attuned to the process, however, you may find that buying supplies individually suits you better, as it makes it easier to find acrylic tips that perfectly complement your natural nail shape.
 Plus, if you stock up on full-size products (as opposed to the minis that usually come in kits), you’ll be fully prepared to touch up your acrylics at the two-week mark instead of having to head to the store to do so.

 If stocking your nailcare arsenal with individual products sounds more convenient for your manicure needs, order or pick up the below:

 - Acrylic brush and bowl for mixing

 Thoroughly Prep Your Nails

 - Remove Any Old Polish: Just as you would with any manicure, you must start by prepping your nails.
 First, remove any old nail polish.
-If you have gels, take the time to really soak it off so as to not cause unnecessary damage to your nail before applying acrylics (more on removing gel nail polish at home, here).
+If you have gels, take the time to really soak them off so as to not cause unnecessary damage to your nail before applying acrylics (learn more on removing gel nail polish at home).